Hongqiao-Li/Squirrel/README.md

 # Squirrel Tracker Project
-This Squirrel Tracker Project is for the final project of the course Tools for Analytics mainly denpedning on the Django web framework.
+This Squirrel Tracker Project is for the final project of the course Tools for Analytics mainly depending on the Django web framework.
 <br>Contributors: Hongqiao Li, Jiaqi Zhang
 <br>
 ## Project Discrption